MissStrong/ICD2O/Notes/Unit 1/Note 02 - Built-in Functions, Built-in Variables, and The Console.md

 ### `width` and `height`

 The next two built-in variables we'll be looking at are `width` and `height`.
 Once we call `createCanvas()`, these two variables store the width and height of the canvas.
-We can use these values throughout the rest of the program.
+We can use these values throughout the program.

 ### The Console